Will ‘Grey’s Anatomy’ Revive Its Teddy-Owen-Amelia Love Triangle?

 It would be safe to say that Kevin McKidd’s character on ABC’s Grey’s Anatomy, Owen Hunt, has been in a love triangle since his arrival at the hospital.

-During earlier seasons, viewers watched as Owen began exploring a relationship with Cristina Yang, played by Sandra Oh, which was quickly disrupted when he ex-fiancé, Beth, showed up at the hospital with her father.
+During earlier seasons, viewers watched as Owen began exploring a relationship with Cristina Yang, played by Sandra Oh, which was quickly disrupted when his ex-fiancé, Beth, showed up at the hospital with her father.
 Owen broke up with Beth in a two-line email, and she had no idea he had returned from Iraq.
 Eventually, he cleared things up with Beth and he and Cristina were back on track until his old Army buddy, Teddy Altman, played by Kim Raver, arrived and professed her feelings for Owen.

 Owen again found himself caught between two women he loved.
 He ultimately chose Cristina and the two married in a small ceremony.
 Unfortunately, his marriage to Cristina didn’t last and he later ended up moving on with Amelia Shepherd, played by Caterina Scorsone.
 He also married Amelia but the two struggled to make it work due to a number of factors, including Amelia’s brain tumor.
-After his breakup with Amelia, Owen immediately went to see Teddy and the two spend the night together.
+After his breakup with Amelia, Owen immediately went to see Teddy and the two spent the night together.

 Fans finally thought the two would start dating but they got into an argument and Teddy sent Owen back to his estranged wife, Amelia.
 Later, Teddy returned to Grey Sloan looking for a job and revealed she was pregnant with Owen’s child.
 By this time, Owen had been working to reconcile with Amelia.